UVU-AI-Innovate/UTTA/examples/assingment.md

 1. **Setup and Exploration**
    - Run the DSPy example and analyze the outputs
-   - Identify where in the code the chain-of-thought reasoning is implemented

-2. **Dataset Extension**
+   - Modify the example to handle multi-turn conversations instead of single Q&A pairs

+2. **Dialogue Dataset Creation**
-   - Create 5 additional educational QA pairs on a topic of your choice
+   - Create 5 educational dialogue sequences that demonstrate effective teacher-student interactions
-   - Add them to the dataset and test their performance
+   - Include examples of Socratic questioning, scaffolding, and misconception handling
+   - Format the dialogues appropriately for DSPy processing

 3. **DSPy Module Enhancement**
-   - Modify the `EducationalQAModel` to incorporate one of the following:
+   - Modify the `EducationalQAModel` to create `TeacherStudentDialogueModel` that:
-     - Retrieval-augmented generation
-     - Few-shot learning with examples
-     - Structured reasoning steps
+     - Maintains conversation context across multiple turns
+     - Applies appropriate teaching strategies based on student questions
+     - Provides follow-up questions to check understanding

 4. **Evaluation**
-   - Develop a more sophisticated evaluation metric than the current simple word matching
+   - Develop metrics that evaluate the pedagogical quality of responses
-   - Test both the original and your enhanced model on the same test set
+   - Test both the original QA model and your enhanced dialogue model
-   - Record performance differences
+   - Compare how each handles complex educational scenarios

-**Deliverable**: Modified `dspy_enhanced.py` script with your improvements and a short report on performance changes.
+**Deliverable**: Modified `dspy_teacher_dialogue.py` script with your improvements and a short report on the conversational capabilities.

 ### Part 2: OpenAI Fine-Tuning (4-5 hours)

-1. **Dataset Preparation**
+1. **Dialogue Dataset Preparation**
-   - Create a specialized dataset of 15-20 QA pairs focused on a single domain (e.g., biology, history)
+   - Create 15-20 teacher-student conversation sequences in a single domain
+   - Include various teaching techniques: clarification requests, scaffolding, worked examples
-   - Format this dataset appropriately for OpenAI fine-tuning
+   - Format this dataset appropriately for OpenAI fine-tuning (messages format)

 2. **Fine-Tuning Setup**
-   - Uncomment and modify the fine-tuning section of the provided example
+   - Modify the OpenAI example to work with multi-turn conversations
-   - Add proper error handling and status monitoring
+   - Implement proper handling of conversation context and history
    - (Optional with instructor approval) Run a small fine-tuning job with OpenAI

-3. **Simulation and Testing**
+3. **Conversation Testing**
-   - If not actually running the fine-tuning job, create a simulation component that mimics expected improvements
-   - Design a test set of questions that evaluates domain knowledge in your chosen field
+   - Design test scenarios that evaluate the model's ability to:
+     - Ask clarifying questions when student queries are vague
+     - Provide appropriate levels of assistance based on student understanding
+     - Handle misconceptions tactfully
+     - Follow up to ensure comprehension

 4. **Cost-Benefit Analysis**
-   - Calculate the approximate cost of fine-tuning with your dataset
+   - Calculate the approximate cost of fine-tuning with your dialogue dataset
-   - Estimate the cost per query for both fine-tuned and non-fine-tuned models
+   - Estimate the cost per conversation for both fine-tuned and non-fine-tuned models
-   - Determine at what usage volume fine-tuning becomes cost-effective
+   - Determine when fine-tuning becomes cost-effective for educational dialogue applications

-**Deliverable**: Your `openai_domain_finetune.py` script, dataset file, and a cost-benefit analysis document.
+**Deliverable**: Your `openai_teacher_dialogue.py` script, conversation dataset file, and a cost-benefit analysis document.

 ### Part 3: HuggingFace LoRA Fine-Tuning (6-8 hours)

 1. **Environment Setup**
-   - Properly configure a Python environment for transformer-based models
+   - Properly configure a Python environment for transformer-based conversational models
    - Verify GPU availability and configuration for LoRA training

-2. **Model Selection and Optimization**
+2. **Model and Dataset Preparation**
-   - Choose an appropriate base model from HuggingFace (smaller than the example if needed)
+   - Choose an appropriate base model from HuggingFace with good dialogue capabilities
-   - Experiment with different LoRA hyperparameters (rank, alpha, target modules)
-   - Implement training with proper checkpointing and early stopping
+   - Structure your teacher-student conversation dataset for instruction tuning
+   - Include examples of complete teaching sequences with multiple exchanges

 3. **Training and Evaluation**
+   - Implement a dialogue-specific training loop that preserves conversation context
-   - Train your LoRA adapter on the educational QA dataset
+   - Evaluate the model's ability to maintain coherent educational conversations
-   - Evaluate performance before and after adaptation
-   - Measure inference speed and memory usage
+   - Compare performance on various pedagogical tasks (explanation, questioning, etc.)

-4. **Adapter Management**
+4. **Interactive Demo**
-   - Implement proper saving and loading of your LoRA adapter
-   - Create a simple inference script that loads only the necessary components
+   - Create a simple interactive demo that allows testing the dialogue capabilities
+   - Implement conversation history management
+   - Add ability to switch between different teaching approaches (directive vs. exploratory)

-**Deliverable**: Your `huggingface_custom_lora.py` script, trained adapter files, and performance metrics.
+**Deliverable**: Your `huggingface_teacher_dialogue.py` script, trained adapter files, and an interactive demo.

 ## Comparative Analysis (Required for all students)

 After completing at least two parts of the assignment, write a 2-3 page analysis comparing the approaches.
 Address:

-1. Development time and effort required
-2. Data preparation differences
-3. Performance on identical test questions
-4. Resource requirements (compute, API costs)
-5. Flexibility for adaptation to new domains
+1. Effectiveness in maintaining natural educational dialogues
+2. Ability to implement various teaching strategies (Socratic, directive, etc.)
+3. Context handling and conversation coherence
+4. Response to student confusion or misconceptions
+5. Implementation complexity and resource requirements
-6. Practical considerations for deployment
+6. Practical considerations for classroom deployment

 ## Bonus Challenges

-1. **Hybrid Approach**: Combine DSPy prompt optimization with one of the fine-tuning methods
-2. **Extended Evaluation**: Create a benchmark of 50+ questions and evaluate all three approaches
-3. **Model Distillation**: Use a fine-tuned model to generate training data for a smaller model
+1. **Pedagogical Variety**: Implement multiple teaching styles (Socratic, direct instruction, discovery-based)
+2. **Student Modeling**: Add capability to adapt to different student knowledge levels
+3. **Subject Specialization**: Fine-tune for a specific educational domain with specialized terminology

 ## Submission Requirements

 1. Code files for each part you completed
-2. Dataset files created or modified
+2. Dialogue dataset files created
 3. Comparative analysis document
-4. Brief reflection on what you learned (1 page)
+4. Brief reflection on educational implications (1 page)
 5. Any trained model artifacts or adapter files

 ## Evaluation Criteria

+- **Dialogue Quality** (35%): Does your chatbot create natural, pedagogically sound interactions?
-- **Functionality** (40%): Does your code work as expected?
+- **Technical Implementation** (35%): Does your code effectively implement the required capabilities?
-- **Understanding** (30%): Does your analysis demonstrate comprehension of the key differences?
+- **Understanding** (20%): Does your analysis demonstrate comprehension of the key differences?
-- **Innovation** (15%): Have you added meaningful improvements to the base examples?
-- **Documentation** (15%): Is your code well-commented and your analysis clear?
+- **Documentation** (10%): Is your code well-commented and your analysis clear?

 ## Resources